natoli-md/Odin-resipes/README.md

 # Odin-resipes
-I am to work best project as I can to do.
+I am trying to work best as I can to do.